AlexSKuznetsov/rag0/README.md

 - `--ask-reflection-enabled` / `RAG0_ASK_REFLECTION_ENABLED`
 - `--ask-temperature` / `RAG0_ASK_TEMPERATURE`

 Set `RAG0_ASK_REFLECTION_ENABLED=0` in `.env` (or pass `--ask-reflection-disabled`) to turn off the reflective grading loop.
-These values flow into `MainWorkflowConfig` and the `AskAgentConfig`, letting you tailor retrieval depth, reflection behavior, and model parameters per run.
+These values flow into the shared `WorkflowConfig` and the `AskAgentConfig`, letting you tailor retrieval depth, reflection behavior, and model parameters per run.

 ## Developer Tooling